Thessaloniki International Fair: Description

 The International Exhibition & Congress Centre of TIF HELEXPO is located in the YMCA Square in downtown Thessaloniki, with easy access from any location in the city and using any means of transportation.

 With trade fairs and consumer exhibitions held throughout the year at exhibition premises of European specifications, it is the most important exhibition organisation agency in Greece.

 At the heart of the city's history, adjacent to the Byzantine Museum and the Archaeological Museum, the International Exhibition Centres of TIF HELEXPO attract a wealth of conference events.

 The TIF HELEXPO Exhibition Centre covers a total area of 180,000 sq.m., of which 62,000 sq.m. are indoor exhibition areas, distributed into a complex of 17 pavilions that are functionally designed and interconnected to serve the needs of each event.
 The exhibition facilities are complemented by conference centres, parking areas, sports and recreational facilities, catering areas, citizen service centres, museums, banks and developmental agency offices.
 This way, Thessaloniki International Exhibition Centre functions as a hub providing services that successfully meet the requirements of exhibitions, conferences and cultural events.

 Similar trade fairs of the city have occurred regularly since the Byzantine era, attracting traders from all over the Balkans.

 Events

 It has been customary for the country's prime minister to set out his government's policies for each coming year in a speech at the annual Thessaloniki International Trade Fair, and for this reason the event has political significance in addition to its commercial importance.

+Honoured Country

+With 1998 being the first year, the Fair has had a honoured country.
+Although this doesn't occur every year, with big gaps of honoured countries, specially from 2003 - 2007 and 2012 - 2015, this occurrence seems to have been stabilised in the past decade, with a country being selected for almost every event.
+Below is a table of the honoured countries in the Thessaloniki International Fair.